-- 150 m of all other wildlife. - 23.
-Ensure clients maintain a distance of at least 100 m from known den or nest sites. - 24.
-Remind clients never approach wildlife or encourage wildlife to approach them.
+- 16. Never, chase, pursue, or in any other way harass wildlife. - 17.
+Avoid coming to shore within: - 2 km of caribou herds; - 500 m of large carnivores, large herds (e.g., muskox), and large congregations of birds; and - 150 m of all other wildlife. - 18.
+Maintain a distance of at least 100 m from known den or nest sites. - 19.
+Never approach wildlife or encourage wildlife to approach.
 This can cause wildlife to lose their natural wariness of people.
-Habituated animals are at greater risk of human-wildlife conflict. - 25.
+Habituated animals are at greater risk of human-wildlife conflict. - 20.
 Calmly leave the area following an encounter with a large carnivore (e.g., bear, wolf).
-Never run it may trigger an instinctual chase response. - 26.
+Never run it may trigger an instinctual chase response. - 21.
 Be respectful when photographing wildlife animal behaviour is unpredictable.
-Keep a safe viewing distance at all time (100 m). - 27.
+Keep a safe viewing distance at all time (100 m). - 22.
 Keep dogs on a leash and under physical control at all times.
 Off-leash dogs can cause wildlife to feel threatened and become aggressive.
 Aggressive animals pose a significant risk to human safety.

-Please note: Flying activities that intentionally disturb wildlife for viewing or photographic opportunities can result in a business licence being revoked or charges being laid under the Canada National Parks Act.
-Feeding wildlife is also illegal and can result in charges.
+Please note: Feeding wildlife is illegal and can result in charges.
 This includes feeding wildlife directly by offering them food, or indirectly by leaving food/garbage behind for them to find.